Skip to main

 Discover Your Path to Nursing

-Our pre-nursing concentrations prepare students for accelerated Nursing Programs.
-For more information about these Nursing Schools and these nursing programs, visit the CSU Health Professions Nursing Overview page.
+Our pre-nursing concentrations prepare students for accelerated nursing programs.
+For more information about nursing schools, visit the CSU Health Professions Nursing Overview page.
 Students in the pre-nursing concentrations are strongly encouraged to consult with their academic advisor and the CSU Health Professions advising team to ensure they meet the specific prerequisites for their targeted nursing schools.

 This pre-nursing pathway is a strong match for students who are energized by the science of human movement, performance, and health.
 As a health and exercise science major, you will study how the body functions in real-world settings — from clinical physiology and biomechanics to disease prevention and health behavior.